Jr. Company (Level 1 and up)

-Dancers and parents are required to co-sign a Company Contract agreeing to the additional commitments.
-The total cost to participate at this level is $400, not including the 12 tickets purchased through the venue.
-This cost is split up in 2 installments; $200 online sign-up fee due prior to the audition date of August 10th with the balance being automatically deducted from your CC on September 10th, 2019.
+Dancers and parents are required to co-sign this Company Contract agreeing to the additional commitments.
+The total cost to participate at this level is $400.
 If you are interested in joining one of our student companies, parents and students please read through the following general information first, followed by the Company Contract upon signing up to make sure you are fully aware of the commitments involved.

 Casting is the responsibility of the Artistic Director, who must consider the specific needs of an entire production.
-Company, Apprentice and Jr. Company dancers will be cast in all 4 performances.
+Company, Apprentice and Jr. Company dancers may be cast in both 2020 performances.
 All dancers are required to accept the roles for which they have been cast graciously, and are encouraged to think in terms of dancing as part of a complete production, rather than dancing an isolated piece.
 Parents and Dancers are not allowed to question the casting decisions of the Artistic Director and doing so may result in being asked to leave the production.

 ATTIRE, COSTUMES, MAKE-UP & ETIQUETTE: